 Washington County was approved to enter Phase 1 of Oregon’s reopening plan on June 1.
 That means restaurants can allow dining in, wineries can hosting tastings, malls can open and salons and gyms can welcome clients back.
-It also allows gatherings of up to 25 people for recreational, social, cultural, civic or faith events as long as physical distancing requirements are met.
+It also allows gatherings of up to 25 people for recreational, cultural, civic or faith events as long as physical distancing requirements are met.
 Indoor social get-togethers (birthday parties, game nights etc.) are limited to 10 people.

 It doesn’t mean things are going back to how they were a few months ago.
 Health and government officials are still asking people to avoid any non-essential travel.
 So while we are eager to welcome visitors back to Tualatin Valley, the most important thing right now is to keep our community safe and healthy.

 Whether you live in Oregon or are visiting from out of town, it’s important to know what to expect when you’re here.

 You’ll likely have to make reservations for things you never thought you would!
 Restaurants, tasting rooms and even U-pick farms may be asking guests to call ahead and reserve their time.
 This will help control crowds and allow employees time to sanitize between visitors.
 Plan your outings ahead of time to avoid waiting and frustration.

 People will be wearing masks out and about.
 COVID-19 is spread through droplets from coughing, sneezing and talking.
 Covering your mouth and nose can keep the virus out of the air.
 The state of Oregon is highly encouraging everyone to wear a face covering when they’re going to be around people outside their household.
 Employees in restaurants, bars and salons will be required to wear masks and now people ages 5 and up are required to wear them in public buildings as well.